 What Is a Surface Cleaner for Pressure Washers?

-If you’ve ever used your pressure washer, or a broom to clean your yard, then you’ll know it’s hard work, your pressure washer nozzle focuses on a small area, and a brush just takes a lot of effort and this is where surface cleaners come in.
+If you’ve ever used your best electric pressure washer, or a broom to clean your yard, then you’ll know it’s hard work, your pressure washer nozzle focuses on a small area, and a brush just takes a lot of effort and this is where surface cleaners come in.

 They are designed to clean wide areas, specifically the floor.

 For large surfaces a 24 inch surface cleaner or even a 36 inch surface cleaner is ideal, but most will be around 15 inches.

 They combine your pressure washer nozzle with a brush, some even rotate!
 This combination means they can quickly clean large areas, reducing the time it takes you to clean your yard and drastically reducing the effort required.

 So how do surface cleaners work?
 Good question, it makes sense to get a rough idea on how these awesome attachments clean before purchasing a surface cleaner, as they may not be suitable for your needs.